lencx/ChatGPT/README.md

 ### Sync Custom

-Currently, only json and csv are supported for synchronizing custom files, and the following formats need to be met, otherwise the application will be abnormal：
+Currently, only JSON and CSV are supported for synchronizing custom files, and the following formats need to be met, otherwise the application will be abnormal：

 `JSON format:`